 Newborns innately look at faces to gather emotional and communicative information.
 For example, when given a choice between fearful and smiling faces, infants zero to four days old look longer at happy faces.1 They also prefer faces with open eyes and faces that are looking directly at them instead of looking away.2 In an interesting follow-up study, newborns from zero to five days old spent more time looking at photographs of women they had previously seen in a video, but only if that woman had been looking at the baby during the video, not if she had been looking away.3 These findings suggest that eye contact plays an important role in memory and for creating a secure attachment between caregivers and their children.

-Babies show empathy starting at birth.
+Newborn babies show empathy.
 In fact, one-day-old babies cry when they hear a tape of another baby crying, but only if that baby is younger than they are.
 They do not cry when they hear recordings of their own cries, or the cries of older babies.8 When researchers performed the same test in babies at ages 1, 3, 6, and 9 months, they found that older babies also cry when they hear the cries of those younger than themselves.9

 Babies are also predisposed to learning language.
 For the first four months or so, a baby in an English-speaking home can distinguish between the sounds in other languages.
 However, by the time she is one year old, she has lost this ability.
 As language circuits in her frontal and temporal lobes gain efficiency, her brain becomes wired to hear the language she hears at home.10 Even more impressively, children instinctively learn to break speech sounds into meaningful units, like syllables and words, simply by listening to how likely certain speech sounds are to occur together.11 And when researchers studied deaf children in Nicaragua, who neither heard spoken Spanish, nor had seen any sign language, they found that the children created a gestured-language that had grammatical regularities, even though they had no linguistic input.
 This suggests that children have the innate ability not just to learn grammar, but to create language.12